marchaesen/vcxsrv/mesalib/docs/install.rst

 .. note::

-   Some versions can be buggy (eg. Flex 2.6.2) so do try others if things fail.
+   Some versions can be buggy (e.g. Flex 2.6.2) so do try others if things fail.

 1.2 Requirements